-Over the last 150 years, the experience of being a child in the United Kingdom has changed hugely in terms of how children are viewed, valued and cared for.
-During this period, policymaking and research relating to children have also undergone dramatic changes.
+The experience of being a child in the United Kingdom has changed hugely over the last 150 years – particularly in terms of how children are viewed, valued and cared for.
+Policymaking and research relating to children have also undergone dramatic changes during this period.

 The Childhood Policy Programme has investigated different aspects of these changes through a number of research activities, including policymaking landscape reviews for each of the four UK nations; case studies on approaches across the four UK nations towards children leaving care and childhood poverty, and evidence on the effectiveness of these different approaches; and a series of stakeholder workshops with policymakers, practitioners and academics.

 During its first phase in 2018-19, the Childhood Policy Programme investigated the evolution of childhood policy through a number of research activities, along with the convening of a number of events.

 The second phase of the programme commenced in 2020 with the articulation of three themes that developed out of the outputs and activities that had taken place during Phase I. These three themes comprised: